 evil has come in.
 The former is at once a duty and a privilege; the latter is the fruit of pride and disregard of the directions of the word.

-2. The nth chapter of Romans, already quoted, expressly tells us that the present dispensation shall be dealt with like that which went before it, and that, if it continued not in the goodness of God, it should be cut off&#8212;not restored.
+2. The 11th chapter of Romans, already quoted, expressly tells us that the present dispensation shall be dealt with like that which went before it, and that, if it continued not in the goodness of God, it should be cut off -- not restored.

-3. The second chapter of the second Epistle to the Thessalonians teaches us that the &#8220;mystery of iniquity&#8221; was already working; that, when an obstacle which then existed should be taken out of the way, that &#8220;wicked one&#8221; should be revealed; and that the Lord would &#8220;consume&#8221; him with &#8220;the breath of his mouth, and destroy him with the brightness of his coming.&#8221; Thus the evil which had come in, in the days of the apostles, was to continue and ripen, and manifest itself, and be consumed by the Lord&#8217;s coming.
+3. The second chapter of the second Epistle to the Thessalonians teaches us that the "mystery of iniquity" was already working; that, when an obstacle which then existed should be taken out of the way, that "wicked one" should be revealed; and that the Lord would "consume" him with "the breath of his mouth, and destroy him with the brightness of his coming".
+Thus the evil which had come in, in the days of the apostles, was to continue and ripen, and manifest itself, and be consumed by the Lord's coming.